MicrosoftDocs/xamarin-communitytoolkit/docs/markup.md

 ## Effects

-Effects can be attached to controls with the `Effect` extension method:
+Effects can be attached to controls with the `Effects` extension method:

 ```csharp
 new Button { Text = "Tap Me" }